 Other topical treatments include Aknemycin Plus and Zineryt Solution, which include the antibiotic Erythromycin.
 When applied correctly, antibiotic treatments such as these can effectively inhibit the growth of acne causing bacteria.
 Of course, pills are available.
 Both Tetralysal capsules and Lymecycline capsules contain powerful tetracycline antibiotics.
 Read up on common Lymecycline myths as well as why you should avoid tanning with this treatment!

-It is important to note that all these treatments, just like an medication, have the potential for side effects.
+It is important to note that all these treatments, just like any medication, have the potential for side effects.
 With many treatments your acne can actually flare up before it gets better, which can take a few weeks.
 It is important to give the treatment a chance to work and persevere with treatment before you consider changing to an alternative.

 Can I Buy Acne Treatments Online?